tslim/concepts/readme.md

 - This is by no means an exhaustive list of concepts.
 I'm sure I've missed many more and do suggest them if you can.
 - Links between notes are based on my understanding.
 It might not be accurate or relevant.
-- Bias towards any tools/concepts are solely based on my experience, or lack of experience with others alternatives.
+- Bias towards any tools/concepts are solely based on my experience or lack of it with other alternatives.

 ## Improvements, suggestions & feedbacks